last modified: 02-jul-2017 (23:40)

 This library is not longer maintained.
 Use android’s native data binding instead.

-Oxygeroid is an annotation processor for Android which parses XML Layouts
+Oxygeroid is an annotation processor for Android which parses XML Layouts and generates classes containing reference to views defined in XML.

 <?xml version="1.0" encoding="utf-8"?>